How To Develop a Project Scope Statement in 8 Steps

 5. Select key milestones.

 A key milestone indicates when stakeholders can expect a particular deliverable to be completed.
 More complex projects may also include milestones for specific steps involved in creating or completing a deliverable.
-Milestones must include a specific date, Alexis says—not just that a report will be finished, but that it will be finished by October 15, 2020, for example.
+Milestones must include a specific date, Alexis says—not just that a report will be finished, but that it will be finished by October 15 of next year, for example.

 6. Identify major constraints.